dslaborg/sumo/README.md

 ## Data Split used in the paper

 Below, we list the cross validation and hold out validation splits used in the paper.
-Each fold or split is representaed as a list of subject IDs that were included in the given fold/split.
+Each fold/split is represented as a list of subject IDs that were included in the given fold/split.

 ### Data split for cross validation: